alacrityio/alacrity-support-documentation/developer documentation/manuals/core/kalad/usage.md

 # Keosd Usage
-> Recommended Usage <br> <br> For most users, the easiest way to use `kalad` is to have alacli launch it automatically.
+> Recommended Usage   For most users, the easiest way to use `kalad` is to have alacli launch it automatically.
 Wallet files will be created in the default directory (~/alaio-wallet).

 ## Launching kalad manually